jhoek/UncommonSense.CBreeze/README.md

 ## Known issues
 ### Objects with a time and no date
 Objects with a time and no date will have 01-01-01 as their date after an import/export cycle.
 In order to add the object time to the non-existent object date (which are stored together in a single property of type DateTime), the date is initialised to DateTime.MinValue.Date.
 Separating the Date and Time object properties would probably resolve this.

+## Trademarks
+Microsoft, C/SIDE, Microsoft Dynamics, Navision, SQL Server, Visual Studio, Windows, Windows Server, Windows Vista, and/or other Microsoft products or services mentioned herein are trademarks of the Microsoft group of companies.